fertab/hp-ams/README.md

 ## 📌 Requirements

-- Access to Bastion node
+- Access to a Bastion node if it's neccesary
 - OpenShift 4.14
 - HPE iLO 6
 - Helm 3+